How-to: Set Up a Hammock

 Tips for getting the fly tension right

 New tip: Tie the fly separately to each tree first so you can set up the sleeping hammock in rainy conditions without getting the hammock wet.
 This means that when the weight goes on the hammock it does not lower the rainfly and consequently slack the fly tension.
 Another new tip is to tie the cord at one end of the fly, take it around the tree and back through the same ring all the way along the underside of the fly, through the ring at the opposite end of the fly and then all the way around the tree and back through the ring at that end.
 This does three things — it keeps the fly taut, removes wrinkles in the top of the fly, and helps to prevent any water collection in the wrinkles of the fly.
 Another really good tip is to tie the side tie outs for the rainfly as far as out as possible, either to the ground or to bushes or branches and hang a weight right at each side corner.

 When the fly gets wet and stretches, instead of getting loose and saggy, the weight will automatically lower the fly for storm conditions and maintain the same rainfly tension as when it was dry.

 Care and Maintenance

-Dry and repack damp gear to avoid mildew, mold or color bleeding.
-To clean, hand wash using mild detergent, warm water rinse and air dry.
+Dry and repack damp gear to avoid mildew, mold, or color bleeding.
+To clean, hand wash using mild detergent, warm water rinse, and air dry.
 Inspect for damage after each use.
 Children under 12 years must be supervised.
-Do not smoke, cook or light fires inside the hammock.
-Hammock is guaranteed for one occupant and weight limit of 250 lbs / 113.4kg.
+Do not smoke, cook, or light fires inside the camping hammock.